 Professor Trevor Kaile on Tuberculosis – Key highlights

-- About Tuberculosis – It’s origin, history, incidence and global outlook
+- About Tuberculosis – It’s the origin, history, incidence, and global outlook

 - Prevention and Treatment for Tuberculosis – Including drugs recommended for treatment